-Bugzi is a powered wheelchair for children up to about 6 years old.
+Bugzi is a powered wheelchair loaned for FREE for children up to about 6 years old.

-Bugzi is primarily an indoor chair and can be used in any similar environment – your home; nursery or school playground; museum; play group or play centre; garden; local park playground; shopping centre; etc.
+Bugzi is primarily an indoor chair provided free of charge to young children in the UK.
+It can be used in any similar environment – your home; nursery or school playground; museum; play group or play centre; garden; local park playground; shopping centre; etc.

 Bugzi does not have a waterproof jacket so needs to stay dry!
 It is also only tested to go over little bumps (about 2cm) and not up any big hills so needs to be used somewhere pretty flat.